Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 You cannot out-exercise a poor diet.
 The most effective way to lean out and tone up is to focus on protein and nutritious whole foods with lots of fiber.

-- Fats & Carbs in Moderation – Both are important but excess of either will add to your body fat.
+• Fats & Carbs in Moderation – Both are important, but an excess of either will add to your body fat.
 Additionally, over consumption of carbs or fats instead of protein will lower your muscle mass and increase your fat mass.
-This is why counting macros are more important then counting calories.
+This is why counting macros is more important than counting calories.

-- Avoid Processed Foods and Simple Sugars – Sugary snacks and processed foods will slow your progress and lead to inflammation.
+• Avoid Processed Foods and Simple Sugars – Sugary snacks and processed foods will slow your progress and lead to inflammation.
 Exchange sugar and carbs that don’t have fiber for sources that do.
-Fruit for example has sugar and fiber = good.
-A cookie as another example has simple sugar and refined flours = not good.
+An orange for example has sugar and fiber = good.
+Orange juice on the other hand doesn’t have fiber = not good.

-- Prioritize Fiber – This includes things like fruits, vegetables, rice (with husk) wheat (with husk) nuts, legumes etc. If what you’re eating doesn’t have meaningful fiber or protein, it’s not really food.
+• Prioritize Fiber – This includes things like fruits, vegetables, rice (with husk) wheat (with husk) nuts, legumes etc. If the carbs you’re eating don’t have meaningful fiber exchange them for single ingredient foods that do.

 Why Protein Matters for Leaning Out